 a building block to the foundation of a more balanced lifestyle.

 focused on engagement in local community through acts of service.

-Jordan Lennon is an NHPC Registered Massage Therapist and has been practicing for 13 years.
+Jordan Lennon is an NHPC Registered Massage Therapist who began his career in 2007 .
 Using his extensive theoretical knowledge and intuitive touch, Jordan provides treatments that address reasons for a client’s discomfort, sending them away feeling relaxed and rejuvenated.